ajoh504/referenceguides/Python.md

 # Output: 2
 ```

-Optionally, the range() function can receive two arguments: range(start, stop).
-It can also receive up to three arguments: range(start, stop, step).
+Optionally, the `range()` function can receive two arguments: `range(start, stop)`, or three arguments: `range(start, stop, step)`.
 Start and stop refer to the beginning and ending integers, and step refers to the incrementation.

 ```py
 x = range(7, 10)